 Practicing Chords At The Piano

 Go to the piano, or your midi keyboard, and work on playing and hearing simple voicings of these chords.
 Keep in mind you don’t need to be McCoy Tyner to play simple chord voicings…this is something anyone can do.

-Here are the two altered voicings we talked about and a basic dominant chord voicing for the G7 with the natural 13th, which is the same the the 6th.
+Here are the two simple altered voicings we talked about and a basic dominant chord voicing for the G7 with the natural 13th, which is the same the the 6th.

 When you’re practicing these at the piano, pay close attention to the voice leading between the chord tones within the chord voicings.

-Did you notice that almost all the transitions from one chord tone to the next are half steps?
+Did you notice that the transitions from one chord tone to the next are half steps?

 Any chords of a tune you don’t understand, these should be your first steps – Transcribing what the rhythm section is doing, how they’re voicing the chords, looking for any other clues that might help you figure out the little details, and spending some time playing the chord sounds at the piano.

 Studying the chord sounds like this does two very important things:

 - It helps you mentally & theoretically grasp the structure of the chords

 - It sets you up for truly being able to hear the chords